sewenew/redis-plus-plus/README.md

 connection_options.password = "auth"; // Optional.
 No password by default.

 // Automatically get other nodes' info,
-// and connect to each master node with a single connection.
+// and connect to every master node with a single connection.
 RedisCluster cluster1(connection_options);

 ConnectionPoolOptions pool_options;